-A water quality certification pursuant to section 401 of the Clean Water Act was obtained from the Texas Commission on Environmental Quality on March 12, 2025.
+A water quality certification pursuant to section 401 of the Clean Water Act is currently being reviewed by the Texas Commission on Environmental Quality.
 All conditions of the pending water quality certification will be implemented in order to minimize adverse impacts to water quality.